 Why Measurements Matter In Retail

 If your clothing comes in small, medium, and large, for example, provide comparable numerical sizes, such as sizes 8 to 10 for medium.
 And add the measurements for each size so the customers have an idea.
-You can also include common measurements, such as length, in inches or centimetres.
+You can also include common measurements, such as length, in inches, or centimeters.

 Numeric and Alpha Sizing, Which Works Best?